vettom/vettom.github.io/docs/Reference/Certification/billng.md

 - Creator   : Can create account
 - Admin     : Can manage, but not create
-- User      : Linke account to projects
+- User      : Link account to projects
 - Viewer

 ## Billing export